Tech-at-DU/d3-tutorial/14-Pack/readme.md

 In a pack all of the values are shown as relative size and fit within the space.

-This bubble pack is a treemap.
+This is called circle packing.
 It groups related elements into a circle and shows their relative size.
 In the example above there is only a single level to the tree.
+(Don't confuse this with a treemap — that's a related but different technique that packs rectangles instead of circles.
+You'll see it linked at the end of this tutorial.)

 ## Getting started